MatthewForrester/TVTower/docs/manual_en.md

 He is a nasty piece of work.
 Not without controversy, he ensures that there are always enough free roooms in the building.
 Because free rooms are scarce and in the later course of the game needed as larger studios.
 The first one that you have is only size one.

 The terrorist is actually a henchman of both Dubanian embassies, who are in perpetual conflict with one another.
-THe other side is the real target.
+The other side is the real target.
 The terrorist threat is announced with a notification later in the course of events.

 Shortly afterwards, the terrorist enters the building and goes to the information board.
 That is where you have the chance to participate.
 Because you can mix up the nameplates on the information board.
 Hang the nameplate of the embassy of the country which is mentioned in the news as the target for a possible attack on a random place and the terrorist will direct his steps there.
 If you would like to see what happens, simply follow along.